Premier League match previews, team news, stats, predictions, kick-off time and how to follow

 Opta stats...

-- Manchester United have scored in all 11 of their Premier League away games this season.
-They've netted 18 goals in total across these games, though just four of these have been in the first half.
+- This is Brentford's first visit to Man City in any competition since October 1989 in the League Cup, losing 4-1 at Maine Road under Steve Perryman.

-- Cristiano Ronaldo turned 37 three days ago, and he could become the third player aged 37 or above to score a Premier League goal for Manchester United after Ryan Giggs and Paul Scholes.
-In the competition's history, only Blackburn Rovers (Kevin Moran, Mark Hughes, Tugay) and Bolton Wanderers (Gudni Bergsson, Les Ferdinand, Gary Speed) have had as many as three players aged 37 plus score for them.
+- Brentford have lost each of their last four league games, with the Bees last losing five in a row back in December 2007 under Terry Butcher in League Two.

-How to follow: Follow Burnley vs Manchester United in our dedicated live match blog.
+How to follow: Follow Man City vs Brentford in our dedicated live match blog.
 Highlights will also be published on the Sky Sports digital platforms and the Sky Sports Football YouTube channel shortly after the final whistle.

 - Download the Sky Sports Scores App: Apple | Android